 Discuss your tapering plans with close family or associates so they can support you and be able to better understand your situation and needs.

 CBT (cognitive behavioral therapy) and MBCT (mindfulness-based cognitive therapy) are both reportedly helpful during medication tapering regimens.12

-Acupuncture, massage, yoga, music therapy, reflexology, mineral baths are some examples of SSRI alternatives that may help ease symptoms and discomforts as you progress through the taper.15-18
+Acupuncture, massage, yoga, music therapy, reflexology, Qi Gong, and mineral baths are some examples of SSRI alternatives that may help ease symptoms and discomforts as you progress through the taper.15-18

 Be sure to let things settle out at each cut for a week or two before making further reductions.

 Serotonin is a natural “inhibitory” chemical.
 This tiny molecule has the incredible power to affect every (EVERY) part and function of the body, including:

 Can stimulate nausea/diarrhea to clean out toxic food, poisons, etc.

 Healing wounds (allows blood to clot)